Nastaran-Barandish/Instacart-Grocery-Basket-Analysis/README.md

 ● The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
+## Analysis Criteria:
+● Analysis has been conducted using Jupyter notebooks and the Anaconda libraries manager.

+● Analysis has been conducted using Python and relevant libraries (pandas, NumPy, os, matplotlib, scipy, and seaborn).